-On the flip side when we see the market rise on heavy volume, it means we are seeing institutional buying.
+On the flip side, when we see the market rise on heavy volume, it means we are seeing institutional buying.
 When institutional investors buy, it strengthens the market and makes it prone to future rises.
-If you see a lot of institutional buying in a short space of time, it tells you the people who control about 75% of the markets future directions are going all in.
+If you see a lot of institutional buying in a short space of time, it tells you the people who control about 75% of the market's future directions are going all in.

-What this means is institutional investors investment activity can help you spot the start of new bull markets and the beginning of new bear markets.
+What this means is institutional investors' investment activity can help you spot the start of new bull markets and the beginning of new bear markets.

-When we believe a new bull market has started, we search for and then invest in a quality investment fund.
-And we stay in that fund as long as it is beating the market.
-Our market benchmark is the Nasdaq Composite.
+When we believe a new bull market has started, we search for a quality investment fund.
+Once we've bought it, we stay in the fund as long as it's beating the market.
+Our market benchmarks are the Nasdaq Composite and the FTSE 100.

 To summarise, my second tip for successful ISA investing is to be active.
-Instead of playing buy and hold and trying to guess the best time to buy, instead you wait for the price and volume activity to confirm that a new bull market has begun.
-You then skilfully move into the market by buying a quality investment fund.
+Instead of playing buy and hold and trying to guess the best time to buy, we wait for the price and volume activity to confirm that a new bull market has begun.
+We then aim to accurately move into the market by buying a quality investment fund.

 After the bull market has run its course a bear market begins.
 After the bear market ends a new bull market begins.
-This is simply boom and bust.
+This is simply a boom and bust repeated cycle.
 It's always happened in the past this way and it will continue to happen like this in the future.

-Bull markets generally last two to four years and so when the bull has run its course you quickly and skilfully move out of the market and into the safety of a cash based fund.
-In other words, you park temporarily in cash and wait patiently for a new bull market to start.
+Bull markets generally last two to four years and so when the bull has run its course, we aim to quickly move out of the market and into the safety of a cash based fund.
+In other words, we park temporarily in cash and wait patiently for a new bull market to start.